ThabisoXakata/Intro-to-HTML-CSS-/README.md

   color: gold;
 } 					<!--Specifies that all that is on para1 will be aligned towards the center, and the color of that text will be gold-->
  ```
-  - Class: Selects elements with a specific class attribute
-  - Used to add changes to content that is inside a specific class
+  - Class: Selects elements with a specific class attribute.
+Can be used to create a reference point for styling, meaning that we can add changes to content that is inside a specific class
 ```
 i.e To make changes to a specific paragraph that has been given the "id" name para1: <id="para1">